Spend the whole day at one of Burnaby's largest parks

 Located in the north portion of the park at the corner of Willingdon Ave and Penzance Dr, the Burnaby Central Railway is a ride-on model passenger train that runs 11am-5pm on weekends from Easter to Thanksgiving.
 The 3 kilometre model railway was built and is operated by volunteers from the BC Society of Model Engineers.

 The lacrosse box is currently closed while the City replaces it with a new, covered multi-sport court that will be available for use year-round for lacrosse, ball hockey, basketball, volleyball, pickleball, and badminton.
-Construction began on February 14, 2023, and the upgraded box is projected to be open by the end of the year.

 There are 3 playing fields: